Flexible Moral Hazard Problems with Adverse Selection: Model

 Consequently, we can approach the principal's problem \eqref{PRE-P} in the following way.
 We first take the optimal level of aggregate effort $\alpha^{*}$ that solves \eqref{PRE-sol}.
 Given $\alpha^{*}$, we take the optimal effort distribution $\gamma^{*}$ from \eqref{PRE-gamma}.
 Take $\mu^{*}$ as the pushforward measure of $\gamma^{*}$ such that $\mu^{*} = \theta \# \gamma^{*}$ (i.e., for every Borel set $B \subseteq [\underline{x},\overline{x}]$, there is $\mu^{*}(B) = \gamma^{*}(\theta^{-1}(B))$).
 Then $\mu^{*}$ is a probability measure over $[\underline{x},\overline{x}]$ and is the optimal distribution for the principal to recommend to the agent.
 Take any contract $s^{*}(\cdot)$ that satisfies the constraints in \eqref{PRE-P} with $\mu^{*}$.
 Then $s^{*}(\cdot), \mu^{*}$ is an optimal solution to \eqref{PRE-P}.

 Given $\alpha^{*}$ that is optimal to \eqref{PRE-sol}, if $\theta(\alpha^{*}) = \Theta(\alpha^{*})$, a point mass distribution with support only at $\alpha$ solves \eqref{PRE-gamma}.
 If $\theta(\alpha^{*})\neq \Theta(\alpha^{*})$, there exists an optimal solution to \eqref{PRE-gamma} that is supported on only two points\footnote{\eqref{PRE-gamma} is an optimization problem with a linear objective and a linear constraint.
 Its optimum is attainable by some extreme point of the feasible set.
 By \cite{winkler}, any such extreme point takes the form of a discrete probability measure that assigns strictly positive mass to at most two points. }.
-We can conclude that the maximal principal's profit can be attained by inducing an output distribution supported on either one or two points. \\ \\ \textbf{First-best Contract: }The first-best problem for the principal is given by
+We can conclude that the maximal principal's profit can be attained by inducing an output distribution supported on either one or two points.